davidgchaves/four-semesters-in-six-hours/README.md

   - `pop` (from the front),
   - `peek` (`pop` without modifying the Queue).
 - Arrays implement the Queue Interface, but they are not Queues per se.

+## 5. Data Structures - Implementations

+### 5.1 Array List

+- Lookups are really fast and inexpensive.
+- Insertions and Deletions can be slow and expensive (shifting/reallocation).